 How To Exercise Your Doberman When On Heat?

-It doesn’t matter whether your dog in heat or not.
+It doesn’t matter whether your dog is in heat or not.
 They are incredibly energetic and require so many exercises on a regular basis, and they should be exercised to avoid boredom, anxiety, and depression.

-So, when your female Doberman in her heat, ensure that you will not take her anywhere for walking where another dog might come across.
+So, when your female Doberman is in her heat, ensure that you will not take her anywhere for walking where another dog might come across.

 That means avoiding beaches or dog parks for these several weeks is worth considering.